bcgsc/ntStat/README.md

-ntStat is a toolkit that uses Bloom filters to track both *k*-mer count and depth information for use in downstream applications. ntStat also models the *k*-mer count histogram using a mixture model, and infers valuable insights about the genome, sequencing data, and individual *k*-mers, *de novo*.
+ntStat is a toolkit that uses Bloom filters to track both *k*-mer count and depth information for use in downstream applications. ntStat also models the *k*-mer count histogram using a mixture model, and infers valuable insights about the genome (size and heterozygosity), sequencing data (ratio of non-erroneous *k*-mers), and individual *k*-mers (probability of a *k*-mer being erroneous, given its count), *de novo*.

 **Contents**
 - [Installation](#installation)